volodymyrprokopyuk/blog/posts/0001-state-manipulation-vs-value-calculation-in-programming.md

 ## Conclusion

-Programming is the art of giving instruction to the machine.
+Programming is the art of giving instructions to the machine.

 Programming can be centered around state manipulation.
 In this case the program consist of a sequence of statements and assignments over shared mutable state that defines state transitions that leads to the final result.

-Programming can also be centered around value calculation.
+Alternatively programming can be centered around value calculation.
 In this case the program is a composition of expressions and bindings over immutable values that defines value transformations that leads to the final result.
 The value calculation approach leads to more reliable code and is used in functional programming.